murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dive-or-delay.md

 ## Crafting a Business Case: The Golden Ticket

-So you're sold on the need for a data lake.
-The next hurdle is to develop a robust business case to secure budget approval from key stakeholders.
-This isn't just a fancy PowerPoint; it's the backbone of your entire project.
-You'll need to outline the investment costs, project timelines, and most importantly, the expected ROI.
+So, convinced yet?
+The next step is crafting a bulletproof business case.
+This isn’t a glorified PowerPoint; it's your strategic roadmap, laying out costs, timelines, and expected ROI.
 ### ETL Pipeline: The Unsung Hero

 At the heart of your data lake will likely be an ETL (Extract, Transform, Load) pipeline.
 For the uninitiated, ETL is a process that extracts data from various sources, transforms it into a format that can be analyzed, and loads it into a data warehouse or data lake.
 It's not just about moving data from point A to B, it's about making that data usable and efficient.